 Where excess input VAT has existed for more than eight months, this should be reclaimed immediately upon submission of Form VAT 4B.
-The Cyprus Tax Department has been known to delay several months any VAT refund.
-One of the main reasons was that there were no penalties for delaying, such as interest on the refund in favour of the taxable person.
-This was corrected with an amendment to the VAT Law on 19 February 2013.
+The Cyprus Tax Department is known to delay several months any VAT refund.

 From 19 February 2013, refunds are returned with interest based on the Unified Public Interest Rate for Overdue Payments (see Section 14.2).
 The law provides that interest is calculated from the 4th month following the date of application of the refund (using Form VAT 4B - see link above), and only if the Tax Department is not to blame for any delay.
 The four-month period is extended to eight months if the Tax Department instigates an investigation.